NYPL/digarch/staging/FTK-Evidence.md

  ![](ftkle/media/image2.jpg)

+## Review PII

 * Check for and label potentially personal information (PII).

 * Navigate to the Live Search and select the Pattern tab.

 * The search patterns listed below are saved to FTK Live Search.

-Select the saved search.
+* Select Import.
+Select Storage(F:)\\FTKsettings\\PII.xml Click Open.

+* Set Max Hits per File to 1.
 Click Search.

 * To add search patterns copy and paste the patterns below individually.
 Click the Add button each time.
 Click Search.
 This way, you can add multiple search patterns into one search.